alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

   * No updates
 * **MOOP**
   * Meeting on March 12 to discuss paperizing it
-  * Updates the mailing lists/community membership
+  * Updates to the mailing lists/community membership

 ### What would you like to work on this week?
 * Session notes write up